KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+9. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WatchDog by MichMich](https://github.com/MichMich/MMM-WatchDog)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WaterReminder by thiagomides](https://github.com/thiagomides/MMM-WaterReminder)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Wattvision by vincep5](https://github.com/vincep5/MMM-Wattvision)